mikewest/fallow/data/articles/2007/01/installing-textpattern-with-markdown.markdown

 ArticleID:  48
 Published:  1168772640
 Modified:   1169340405
-Title:      Installing Textpattern 4.0.4 with Markdown
+Title:      "Installing Textpattern 4.0.4 with Markdown"
-Slug:       installing-textpattern-with-markdown
+Slug:       "installing-textpattern-with-markdown"
-OneLine:    This site is built on top of the Textpattern engine, running Markdown instead of Textile.
-Here's how to make that happen.
+OneLine:    "This site is built on top of the Textpattern engine, running Markdown instead of Textile.
+Here's how to make that happen."
 Tags:
     - HOWTO
     - TextPattern